I really enjoyed Armidale in northern NSW.

 I wanted to stay in Armidale longer and two days felt a little rushed.

-Below are our highlights of our 2 day visit in Armidale, NSW.
+Below are our highlights of our 2 day visit to Armidale, NSW.

 Armidale Heritage Bus Tour